Your First Visit To Hanson Clinic

 Who should I contact if I have a question?

 Please call (719) 766-9000 for any of the following.
 In addition, direct phone numbers for our dedicated personnel are included depending on your questions or needs.

-Amanda Parsons and Dana Lloyd are our dedicated practice coordinators.
+Our dedicated practice coordinators will be happy to schedule your appointment.
 If they are on the line with another patient, please leave a voicemail message, and they will return your call within one hour.
 Your request for an appointment will be individually addressed.
 Same day or next day appointments are available for your acute needs and appointments within one to two weeks are available for more chronic conditions.
 It is our goal to provide you with an appointment date and time that will meet with your needs and schedule.
 Note that certain insurance carriers require a referral from your primary care provider.
 It is your responsibility for obtaining the referral; however, we will work with you to obtain the referral if necessary.

 GETTING THE MOST OUT OF YOUR VISIT

 - Find out the basics about our office.

 • Where is Hanson Clinic located?
 (Click here for map & directions.)

 • Where do I park and is there handicap parking available?